|Coffs Harbour||Session 2||Session 2|

 |Lismore||Session 2||Session 2|

 Provides students with the opportunity to build on knowledge and skills developed in Professional Experience I through further classroom teaching experience as well as through the development of an understanding of what it means to be an effective and competent teacher.
-The New South Wales Quality Teaching Framework and the Australian Professional Standards for Teachers underpin this unit.
-Students will apply effective teaching frameworks to their own classroom practice.
+The Australian Professional Standards for Teachers (APST) underpin this unit.
+Students will apply the APSTs to their own classroom practice.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.